+Issue: Groundwater Conservation Districts Myths and Truths M FOR ₩ will Country Photo by W. Price HCA is a passionate community caring for the unique features, spring-fed streams, heritage ranch lands, spectacular beauty and vibrant culture of the Texas Hill Country for the benefit of future generations.
 Groundwater is precious.
 In many areas of the Hill Country we are already pumping more than nature provides.
 Groundwater Conservation Districts (GCD's) are the only resource for managing dwindling groundwater resources in Texas.
 Many communities and landowners welcome and fully support GCD's.
-In other areas, confusion and misinformation has led to challenges creating districts.
+In other areas, confusion and misinformation has led to challenges creating and supporting districts.
 These Myths and Truths are intended to help sort out the facts and encourage the public to get involved in local groundwater management.
-Sustaining groundwater supply is the responsible thing to do for future generations. lands, spectacular beauty and culture of the Texas Hill Country for the benefit of future generations.
-Myth #1 - A Groundwater Conservation District will meter and monitor my well.
-TRUTH - Individual household wells in a GCD generally do not require permits, meters, and use monitoring / reporting.
+Sustaining groundwater supply is the responsible thing to do for future generations.
+Myth #1 A Groundwater Conservation District will meter and monitor my well.
+TRUTH Individual household wells in a GCD generally do not require permits, meters, and use monitoring / reporting.
 By statute, wells used solely for domestic or livestock purposes on tracts that are more than 10 acres and that are capable of producing no more than 10,000 to 25,000 gallons of water per day (depending on enabling statute) are exempt from permitting and metering/use-reporting.
 Individual GCDs can make exempt use definition less restrictive but are prohibited from making it more restrictive than their enabling legislation allows.
 The wells that are required to have permits are those larger water-supply wells used for various purposes, including public water supply, that have the potential to affect the groundwater levels and quality over wider areas than individual household wells.
-Myth #2 - A new GCD means high taxes.
+Myth #2 A new GCD means high taxes.